ibm-cloud-docs/devsecops/devsecops-toolchains-secrets.md

 * **Secrets Path**: The mount path where your secrets are stored in your HashiCorp Vault Instance.
 * **Authentication Method**: The Authentication method for your HashiCorp Vault Instance.
 Use `AppRole`.
 * **Role ID**: Identifier that selects the AppRole against which the other credentials are evaluated.
-* **Secret ID**: Credential that is required by default for any login (via secret_id) and is intended to always be secret.
+* **Secret ID**: Credential that is required by default for any login (with secret_id) and is intended to always be secret.

 The templates also come with a Key Protect tool integration:

 ![IBM Key Protect Tool Integration form with required fields and example values](images/kp-int.png "IBM Key Protect Tool Integration form with required fields and example values"){: caption="Figure 2.
 IBM Key Protect Tool Integration" caption-side="bottom"}

 If you stored the `role id` and `secret id` in {{site.data.keyword.keymanagementserviceshort}} in advance, then you can select the {{site.data.keyword.keymanagementserviceshort}} instance that contains those secrets in the tool card as shown in Figure 2.
-Once that is done, then you can click the key icons on the `role id` and `secret id` fields in the Hashicorp tool card, and use the picker to apply the secrets to those fields.
+After that is done, then you can click the key icons on the `role id` and `secret id` fields in the Hashicorp tool card, and use the picker to apply the secrets to those fields.

-Similarly, any other secrets that are used in the toolchain has a key icon attached to the text field.
+Similarly, any other secrets that are used in the toolchain have a key icon that is attached to the text field.
 You can use the same picker control to apply the Hashicorp secrets to all the remaining instances.